jina-ai/examples/wikipedia-sentences/README.md

 If you have any issues following this guide, you can always get support from our [Slack community](https://join.slack.com/t/jina-ai/shared_invite/zt-dkl7x8p0-rVCv~3Fdc3~Dpwx7T7XG8w) .

 ## 🐳 Deploy the prebuild application using Docker
+Warning!
+This section is not maintained so we can't guarantee it works!

 If you want to run this example quickly without installing Jina, you can do so via Docker.
 If you'd rather build the example yourself, return to the Python instructions above.

 ### Requirements: